 Ph.D.
 Student Gary LaVanchy was recently awarded a Graduate Studies Dissertation Fellowship, Support for dissertation research from the Office of Graduate Studies, University of Denver.
 Merit-based on academic potential, highest caliber research and writing, and comprehensive exams passed with honors, and the GSAG Research Award, 1st place award from the Graduate Student Affinity Group (GSAG) of the Association of American Geographers for "Water Resources and Tourism Development along the Western Coast of Nicaragua: A Political Ecology Perspective."
 Congratulations Gary.

-- Geography Student Lanna Giauque is awarded thrid place for Undergraduate Oral Presentation at the 2013 CSU Front Range Student Ecology Symposium.
-Congradulations Lanna!
+Geography Student Lanna Giauque is awarded third place for Undergraduate Oral Presentation at the 2013 CSU Front Range Student Ecology Symposium.
+Congratulations Lanna!

 DU North Atlantic Field Course 2012